Cleveland Clinic Lerner College of Medicine of Case Western Reserve University

 Graduate Medical Education

-Health science professionals comprise a large part of Cleveland Clinic’s workforce, having skills that are essential to patient care.
-Health science jobs range from physician assistant and physical therapist to medical laboratory technician and histotechnologist.
-We sponsor internal training programs and offer clinical rotations for health science students enrolled in training programs outside of Cleveland Clinic.
+Caregivers within the health professions comprise a large part of Cleveland Clinic’s workforce, having skills that are essential to patient care.
+Health professions jobs range from physician assistant and physical therapist to medical laboratory technician and histotechnologist.
+We sponsor internal training programs and offer clinical rotations for health professions students enrolled in training programs outside of Cleveland Clinic.

 Center for Educational Resources